nv-legate/cunumeric/docs/cunumeric/source/developer/testing.rst

    ./test.py --color --debug

-This will start test execution for the default CPU stage, as well :
+This will start test execution for the default CPU stage, as well as enabling additional debug output:

 .. code-block:: sh